 Day of FMT: Complete the bowel prep.
 Give yourself the enema 1-2 hours before you leave home.

-Appointment: 2-3 hours.
+Your Visit: 2-3 hours.
 You may resume your normal routine and diet afterwards.

 FMT by Capsule Instructions